vandanparmar/vandanparmar.github.io/content/buildings/index.md

 ---
-title: "Portraits"
+title: "Buildings"
 weight: 10 # Controls the order of albums on the homepage (lower number appears first)
 resources:
-- src: "P6130507.jpg" # Specify a photo in this folder to be the album cover
+- src: "20-P3044536.jpg" # Specify a photo in this folder to be the album cover
   params:
     cover: true
 cascade: